 We first heard about The Walters' manuscripts at a hackathon in Baltimore.
 Ariel Tabritha and Kimber Wiegand spoke to the collective builders about what we considered one of the most interesting collections of The Walters.
 Manuscripts are hand-lettered and illustrated books, often for prayers or learning, from long before and well after the invention of the Gutenberg press.
 The Walters had been long in the forefront of the open access movement, and had already created a site that housed all of the data and images surrounding the collection and releasing their work under the Creative Commons 3.0 license.

 Their online interface was basically a digital repository that was built only to open data, but was almost impossible to parse unless you were an expert in the field.
 We wanted to take the next step in opening the data: making it usable and explorable.
 The current site worked like an a series of directories on a hard drive, with only title or curatorial indexing.
 A reader could dig and dig to find a manuscript and then a page but then back multiple times to switch pages, back more to switch manuscripts.
 A reader either knew exactly what they were looking for, or they were frustrated.

 The Walters asked us to design & develop a new interface for their digitized manuscript data, making it possible for users to search and browse these beautiful piece of history.
 Like the start of any data search and discovery exploration, we didn’t know what this would look like, but we did know we needed to build an interface that made the unique manuscript data at once engaging, searchable and even serendipitous.

 With that in mind, we started our design exploration at the source: the data.

-We developed three different access-points:
+We developed multiple different access-points: